microsoft/SimpleStubs/Documentation/DeveloperDocumentation.md

 ## Testing

 The [test](https://github.com/Microsoft/SimpleStubs/tree/master/test) folder contains a class library project and a corresponding test project.
-The test project is setup in a way that it will invoke SimpleStubs with the current version of the `Etg.SimpleStubs.CodeGen.dll` that is available in the build directory (see [Etg.SimpleStubs.targets](https://github.com/Microsoft/SimpleStubs/blob/master/test/TestClassLibraryTest/Etg.SimpleStubs.targets)).
+The test project is setup in a way that it will invoke SimpleStubs with the current version of the `Etg.SimpleStubs.CodeGen.exe` that is available in the build directory (see [Etg.SimpleStubs.targets](https://github.com/Microsoft/SimpleStubs/blob/master/test/TestClassLibraryTest/Etg.SimpleStubs.targets)).
 This will allow developers to modify the SimpleStubs code and run the unit tests without having to re-generate the NuGet every time.
-One issue I noticed with this approach is that Visual Studio ends up locking the `Etg.SimpleStubs.CodeGen.dll` and it won't be updated during the build.
-When that happens, the only solution I am currently aware of is to restart visual studio.

 ## Debugging

-To debug SimpleStubs, use the `DebuggingConsoleApp` project.
-It's a simple console app that will generate stubs for all public interfaces in references projects (take a look at the `Main` method).
-This project is directly linked to the current SimpleStubs code in the solution, as a result, it'll allow you to debug your changes quite easily.
+To debug SimpleStubs, simply run `SimpleStubs.CodeGen` console app with the appropriate parameters (`-ProjectPath` and `-OutputPath`).